ksafranski/twitter-stream-aggregator/README.md

 To install all dependencies for the project, run `binci install`.
 This will install all production and development dependencies.
 To only install production dependencies run `binci install:production`.

 **Deterministic Dependencies**: The application uses [Yarn](https://yarnpkg.com/en/) to enforce package locking and deterministic dependency versioning.
-This is in attempt to prevent, and manage dependency versions to avoid conflicts or API changes that could lead to regressions in the codebase.
+This is in order to avoid conflicts or API changes that could lead to regressions in the codebase.
+The `binci upgrade` task utilizes Yarn's [`upgrade-interactive`](https://yarnpkg.com/en/docs/cli/upgrade-interactive) command to allow for deterministic management of dependency updates.

 ## Tasks